 Figure 4 shows the impact of fleeing an asset allocation during a bear market for equities.
 In this example, the investor moves out of equities on 28 February 2009, to avoid further losses.
 While the 100% fixed income portfolio experienced less volatility, the investor who chose to stay with the original asset allocation recovered most completely from the 2009 setback to earn a superior return.

 Investors who did not rebalance their portfolios by increasing their stock holdings at these difficult times not only may have missed out on subsequent equity returns but also may have hampered their progress toward long-term investment goals—the target for which their asset allocation was originally devised.

 Figure 4: The importance of maintaining discipline: Reacting to market volatility can jeopardise return

 What if the "drifting" investor fled from equities after the 2008 plunge and invested 100% in bonds?

-To meet any investment objective, an investor must rely on the interaction of the portfolio's initial assets, the saving or spending rate over time, the asset allocation, and the return environment over the duration of the objective.
-Because the future market return is unknowable and uncontrollable, investors should focus on those factors within their control—namely asset allocation and the amount contributed to or spent from the portfolio over time.
+To meet any objective, one must rely on the interaction of the portfolio’s initial assets, the contribution or spending rate over time, the asset allocation, and the return environment over the duration of the objective.
+Because the future market return is unknowable and uncontrollable, investors should instead focus on the factors that are within their control—namely asset allocation and the amount contributed to or spent from the portfolio over time.